Defining $\mathbb Z$ using unit groups

 where we insert equations \eqref{eq:z1}--\eqref{eq:S} in place of ``$\ldots$''.
-Essentially we need a second universal quantifier for the case $\varepsilon$ is not a unit.
+Essentially we need a second universal quantifier if $\varepsilon$ is not a unit.
 Having a uniform existential definition of non-units would eliminate the need for the second universal quantifier, but we do not know how to construct such a definition or even if it exists. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:main}] Let $K$ be non-big, and $Z_K$ as in Definition \ref{formula}.
 We will show that $Z_K = \Z$.

 Suppose $w \in Z_K$.
 Then by Theorem \ref{cor:oddp} we have that either